tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 application protocols.
 Mechanisms such as those required to advertise support and handle authentication errors are not handled at the TLS layer.

-For simplicity, the mechanisms described in this document require a TLS version 1.2 or later.
-It may be possible to adapt this mechanism for use with DTLS, but such usage is outside the scope of this document.
+For simplicity, the mechanisms described in this document require TLS (or DTLS) version 1.2 or later.

 # Conventions and Terminology